wayyne/pdb_doctor/README.md

 ```

 ✅ Recommended because:
-- Clean and isolated
+- Creates a clean, isolated environment
-- No interference from other Python installations
-- Easier to keep reproducible
+- Avoids Conda/Torch conflicts
+- All \`pdbdr-*\` command-line tools are automatically added to your PATH
+- You can run tools directly as binaries (e.g. \`pdbdr-triage\`)

 ⚠️ **Important:**
-If you use Conda for other work, make sure **Conda is fully deactivated** before creating or activating a Python venv:
+If you use Conda for other work, make sure it’s fully deactivated before creating or activating a Python venv:
 ```
 conda deactivate
 ```